nmccarty/idris2-tutorial/README.md

 ### Part 2: Appendices

-The appendices can be used as references for the topics at hand.
-I plan to eventually have a concise reference on Idris syntax, typical error messages, the module system, interactive editing and possibly others.

 1. [Getting Started with pack and Idris2](src/Appendices/Install.md)
 2. [Interactive Editing in Neovim](src/Appendices/Neovim.md)
 3. [Structuring Idris Projects](src/Appendices/Projects.md)
 4. [A Deep Dive into Quantitative Type Theory](src/Appendices/QTT.md)

-## Prerequisites

-At the moment, this project is being actively developed and evolved against the main branch of the Idris 2 repository.
-It is being tested nightly on GitHub and built against the latest version of [pack's package collection](https://github.com/stefan-hoeck/idris2-pack-db).

-In order to follow along with this tutorial, it is strongly suggested to install Idris via the pack package manager as described [here](src/Appendices/Install.md).